MAKING YOUR OWN COLLOIDAL SILVER

 Let’s start with the most basic – what type of water you use.

 To make safe* and effective* colloidal silver, you must have the purest water possible.
 You know better than to use basic tap water, but the purest water you can get is distilled.
-While the water may be distilled, it’s not nearly as pure as the water we start with, which is USP<23> or USP<24> standard for Pharmaceutical Grade Purified water.
+While the water may be distilled, it’s not nearly as pure as the water we start with, which meets USP-NF Standards for Pharmaceutical Grade Purified Water.
 Another name for this level of purity is Water For Injection (WFI), or ultra-pure deionized water.
 Silver wants to react with anything it can in the water, especially once you rip an electron off!
 Having ultra-pure water is critically important, so the silver doesn’t react until it is in your body.